Skip to main content

 If you’re transitioning from a bachelor’s level education to graduate school, you probably have some questions about the process.

-Many students would say that the biggest difference between undergraduate and graduate work is the volume of knowledge that must be integrated into their work, along with the demand to base your thoughts, observations and assertions on scholarly evidence.
-This means you will spend more time in the library, searching databases and gathering evidence to enhance and support the new knowledge you're gathering to help you become a master in your field.
+Many students would say that the biggest difference between undergraduate and graduate work is the volume of knowledge that must be integrated into their work, along with the demand to base their thoughts, observations and assertions on scholarly evidence.

 It’s important to note that you won’t get started alone.
 Faculty members and student support staff help coach, mentor and encourage master’s students as they transition into graduate school.

-• Get to know your advisor – Advisors support students every step of the way through their academic journey.
+Advisors support students every step of the way through their academic journey.
 They are a trusted source of information and guidance.

-• Become familiar with the learning management system (LMS) – Start exploring the online learning platform used by your university.
+Start exploring the online learning platform used by your university.
 Southern New Hampshire University (SNHU), for example, uses a platform called “Brightspace,” and all course information is available at the start of each course.
-Online courses are organized similarly, and there is a predictable pattern of deadlines to help you remember when assignments are due.
-Aside from your discussions and assignments, here are a few important areas to find:

 • Announcements – Instructors will share important information about your course and assignments.
 This may be done in the form of announcements.
 If you want to excel in your work, be sure to read all course announcements, emails from your faculty and other messages and instructions about the course.
 This is the simplest first step to understanding what is expected.

-• Academic Support – Learn how to navigate your academic support center as they can provide a wide variety of resources such as 1:1 support, chats, videos, workshops, written guides and more.
+• Academic Support – Learn how to navigate your academic support center, as they can provide a wide variety of resources such as 1:1 support, chats, videos, workshops, written guides and more.

 • IT Help Desk – We all need technical help from time to time.
 Reaching out early can help avoid wasting time trying to solve a technical problem that a professional may resolve quickly.